yash04747/docs/docs/guides/advanced/embedding-redux.md

 code at the top of your `functions.php` file.

 Here is where the true magic of Redux comes into play.
 Suppose a user has Redux installed by itself via a plugin.
-Your theme is now using the plugin class and <strong>not</strong> the embedded version you included with your theme or plug-in!
+Your theme is now using the plugin class and **not** the embedded version you included with your theme or plug-in!
 Put another way, your project will just work out of the box, no questions asked!
 Redux, when installed as a plug-in takes priority.
 Any references that include Redux in your own `framework.php` will be ignored.
 Redux - installed as a plug-in - can be forever updated by the user and your theme receives the benefit without you ever needing to push